• Skip to primary navigation

 Fix: Wi-Fi Disconnects When Ethernet is Plugged In

-This default setting ensures that network traffic is not accidentally sent to Wi-Fi instead of Ethernet.
-It also provides security, by ensuring that access to your computer is limited to the active network.
+This setting helps in conserving battery life (Laptops) and provides security to your device by ensuring that access to your computer is limited to the active network.

 Note: If you are using an Office network, being connected to both Wi-Fi and Ethernet at the same time can be flagged as unsafe practice.